blueskymana/batman-adv/README.md

 ###Basic compile steps:
 ---
 1. Configuration makefile

     You must config the makefile before run make command.
-There fore env variables to be configed:
+There are four env variables to be configed:

     * ARCH
     * KERNELPATH
     * CROSS_COMPILE